Skip to main content

 info

-Jupiter works with experts like Gauntlet to optimize the price impact fee and analyze its impact on the exchange.
+Jupiter is working with experts like Gauntlet to optimize the price impact fee and analyze its impact on the exchange.
 Consult Gauntlet's proposal and analysis on the price impact fee here for additional information on calculating the price impact fee and other useful information.

 Borrow Fee